BlakCake/PhebyBot/README.md

 # PhebyBot
 ![Pheby Hi](./docs/pheby_hi.png)

-Hi, welcome to Phebybot.
-I hope I can be useful for your discord server!
+Hi!
+My name is Pheby, nice to meet you 💗 I hope I can be useful for your Discord server!

 ## Commands